Kansas City Royals vs. Minnesota Twins Results, Stats, and Recap - August 15, 2020 Gametracker

-MINNEAPOLIS (AP) Nelson Cruz hit a two-run homer and the Minnesota Twins held on to beat the Kansas City Royals 4-2 in the first game of Saturday's doubleheader.

-Tyler Duffey (1-0) earned the win with a perfect inning in relief of Jake Odorizzi.
-Taylor Rogers picked up his fifth save in six chances for Minnesota, which was swept in Kansas City last week.

-Gabe Speier (0-1) surrendered one while getting two outs for the Royals.
-Ian Kennedy started and pitched two innings as the opener, his first start since Sept.
+Ian Kennedy started for the Royals and pitched two innings as the opener, his first start since Sept.
 28, 2018.

 ''Going in today, it just went right back into that starter routine I've literally done my entire life,'' Kennedy said. ''You have that routine for eight, nine years in big leagues.
 Last year, I had different routine.
 This year, I have a new routine.''